EBuetas78/MQTT-IIoT-BMS/README.md

 	As MQTT is a very light protocol, a publisher of this protocol can be integrated into platforms with few resources.
 For example, for the prototype of our system we built three cases of automation controllers:

-		-PLC.
+		- PLC.
 Specifically in a Siemens PLC S7-1211C.
-    -Micro PC.
+    - Micro PC.
 Particularly with a Raspberry Pi 3 B+ Model.
-    -Microprocessor.
+    - Microprocessor.
 Using an Arduino MKR 1000 Model with Wifi Module.

 This selection covers exemplars for possible automation systems, and is, a good test to show the MQTT protocol flexibility in different platforms.